 At every service the shock absorbers should be examined for oil leaks and for operation.
 The Mountings should also be checked for tightness.
 If found faulty the shock absorbers should be replaced in pairs as the performance of a new one will be different to the original and may affect the handling.

 Rear Axle

-The axle used in the Plus 8 is fitted with a limited slip differential.
-It is essential that an oil specially formulated for this type of axle is used (see page 5).
-The oil must be changed every 5,000 miles (8,000 km).
+It is essential to drain and replenish the axle with "Hypoid" oil every 5,000 miles (8,000 km).
 A drain plug is provided at the base of the axle.

 Note: